-ALSO READASSOCHAM-Crisil suggest strategy to deepen bond market ASSOCHAM-Crisil study suggests three pronged strategy to deepen bond market in India CRISIL launches a new credit rating system for infra projects Real estate & infrastructure investment trusts could raise Rs 50K crore: ASSOCHAM-Crisil PSBs need equity worth about Rs. two lakh crore by March 2019
+ALSO READASSOCHAM-Crisil study suggests three pronged strategy to deepen bond market in India ASSOCHAM-Crisil suggest strategy to deepen bond market CRISIL launches a new credit rating system for infra projects NPAs, less debt appetite road blocks for bank lending: Assocham Real estate & infrastructure investment trusts could raise Rs 50K crore: ASSOCHAM-Crisil

 Factors such as dominance of banks in lending, risk appetite of investors limited to higher ratings, regulatory arbitrage between loans and bonds, and prescriptive regulatory limits on investments are hindering the growth of corporate bond market in India.